You must use COURSES to participate in subsequent registration cycles. After the first bidding cycle, you may continue to bid on all courses.

 You will be asked to provide:

-Semester you are adding or dropping course(s) Fall 2021 or earlier semesters
+Semester you are adding or dropping course(s) (current or previous semesters only)

 Course Title, Course Number and Section